 Owners corporations should consider building defects very early after the strata scheme is registered so that they do not lose out on any of the legal avenues open to them to seek redress for building defects.

 The above is general advice only and you should not rely on it.
 If you would like specific advice in relation to your building please contact us.
-Sachs Gerace Broome has considerable experience in building defects matters and can advise owners corporations on how best to get a result if you discover building defects.
+Sachs Gerace Lawyers has considerable experience in building defects matters and can advise owners corporations on how best to get a result if you discover building defects.
 So, contact our construction lawyers Sydney.